-- Public Exhibit Hall Areas: No company gobos, logos, signs, banners, or decorations, etc. may be displayed or projected on or into the public exhibit space including aisle carpet, walls, ceilings, etc. without prior Management approval or unless Exhibitor has purchased the right to display in public Exhibit Hall areas through an Event sponsorship.
+- Public Event and Exhibit Hall Areas: No company gobos, logos, signs, banners, games, displays, or decorations, etc. may be displayed or projected on or into the public event and exhibit spaces including aisle walkways, floors, carpet, walls, ceilings, etc. without prior Management approval and/or unless Exhibitor has purchased the right to display in public Event and Exhibit Hall areas through an Event sponsorship.

 - Booth Representatives: All representatives, including models or demonstrators must be properly registered, wearing badges, and properly and modestly clothed.
 So-called “barkers” and “pitchmen” are strictly prohibited.

 - Materials and Demonstrations: All Exhibitors must have all demonstrations pre-approved by Management and potentially the OCC and local Fire Marshal.
 Exhibitor will be strictly liable for any damages for failure to comply with this Contract or any federal, state or local law or regulation.